 There are many kinds of speech and language disorders that can affect children.
 Four major areas in which these impairments occur include:

 - Articulation | speech impairments where the child produces sounds incorrectly (e.g., lisp, difficulty articulating certain sounds, such as “l” or “r”);

 - Fluency | speech impairments where a child’s flow of speech is disrupted by sounds, syllables, and words that are repeated, prolonged, or avoided and where there may be silent blocks or inappropriate inhalation, exhalation, or phonation patterns;

 - Voice | speech impairments where the child’s voice has an abnormal quality to its pitch, resonance, or loudness; and

-Utah’s Special Education Rules define speech and language impairments as “a communication disorder, such as stuttering, impaired articulation, a language impairment, or a voice impairment, that adversely affects a student’s educational performance.”
+Utah’s Special Education Rules, pages 52-53, define speech or language impairment as a communication disorder, such as stuttering, impaired articulation, a language impairment, or a voice impairment, that adversely affects a student’s educational performance.

 It’s very helpful to read more about speech and language impairments.
-Following are links to additional information:
+The following are links to additional information:

 LD online provides information on speech and language deficits, recommends books, and discusses related areas.

 The Understood website includes information on a variety of topics regarding language disorders.